-The significance of the statement made in the German version of Apology IV, 24, must therefore be assessed in the context of the Lutheran Confessions' actual "handling" of Scripture.
+The significance of the statement made in the German version of Apology IV, 2-4, must therefore be assessed in the context of the Lutheran Confessions' actual "handling" of Scripture.
 In that context it appears as a crystallization of Reformation res-verba hermeneutics:

-This dispute has to do with the highest and chief article of all Christian doctrine [Justification], so that much indeed depends on this article, which also serves preeminently to give a clear, correct understanding of the whole Sacred Scripture and alone points the way to the unutterable treasure and the true knowledge of Christ, and also alone opens the door to the whole Bible, without which article no poor conscience can have a constant, certain consolation or know the riches of the grace of Christ.
+This dispute has to do with the hightest and chief article of all Christian doctrine [Justification], so that much indeed depends on this article, which also serves preeminently to give a clear, correct understanding of the whole Sacred Scripture and alone points the way to the unutterable treasure and the true knowledge of Christ, and also alone opens the door to the whole Bible, without which article no poor conscience can have a constant, certain consolation or know the riches of the grace of Christ.

-The theological health and wholeness of this hermeneutics is apparent in the way in which this passage unites hermeneutical-exegetical concerns with the whole soteriological, Christological, and pastoral ("poor conscience") concern of the Church.6
+The theological health and wholeness of this hermeneutics is apparent in the way in which this passage unites hermeneutical-exegetical concerns with the whole soteriological, Christological, and pastoral ("poor conscience") concern of the Church.

-THESIS III "Justification by grace through faith" is Confessional shorthand for "radical Gospel" God, to whom man can find no way, has in Christ creatively opened up the way which man may and must go.
+THESIS III "Justification by grace through faith" is Confessional shorthand for "radical Gospel": God, to whom man can find no way, has in Christ creatively opened up the way which man may and must go.

 This thesis hardly needs to be documented at length.
 Herbert Bouman has in a recent article pointed up in detail "the almost bewildering variety" of synonyms for "justification" which the Lutheran Confessions employ to declare the Gospel.
-And surely it is not without significance that Luther's explanation of the Second Article of the Creed, for all its succinct richness, contains no forensic imagery whatsoever: this is the Luther who could call the fourth evangelist (whose gospel does not contain any of the technical terms of justification and speaks of "righteousness" in a theologically pregnant sense just once) a "master in justification."
+And surely it is not without significance that Luther's explanation of the Second Article of the Creed, for all its succinct richness, contains no forensic imagery whatsoever: this is the Luther who could call the fourth evangelist (whose gospel does not contain any of the technical here intermesh in a highly complicated fashion."
+"One can grasp the epoch-making character of the effect of the Reformation in the history of hermeneutics only when one envisages not merely the technical questions of method but the whole sweep of the problem of understanding. . . ."
+(Translation my own.)